emotions and learning image

 Regulating Emotions with Book Learning

-In highlighting the balance between emotions and learning, we will focus on middle school years and older and students in primary school are encouraged to focus on their emotions.
+In highlighting the balance between emotions and learning, we will focus on middle school years and above.
+Students in primary school are encouraged to focus on their emotions.

 Why do emotions play less of a role as students get older?

-Students in middle school and older may overlook the connections emotions play when it comes to learning because of societial expectations.
+Students in middle school and older may overlook the connections emotions play when it comes to learning because of societal expectations.

 As students approach their middle school years, they generally become more aware of how others percieve them, and so they may worry that signs of negative emotions may signal weakness.